lakegrove/Grocery_Delivery_Business_Case/README.md

 ## Question/need:

-Where should Imperfect Product target its marketing efforts to grow its customers for both tiers of the services it offers?
+What markets should Imperfect Produce target to grow its customer base in 2021?

 ## Data Description:
 1) 2019 US Census Data